lipsworld/jgame/README.md

 The code to handle the actions "Look At", "Pick Up" and "Use" was fragmented and confusing, so we need to take a step back and make a better job of handling actions.
 This step consolidates actions into their own functions, which can be more complete in their behaviour.

 * jgame.js - refactor jgame.action, and farm out behaviours to jgame.lookAt, jgame.pickUp and jgame.use.
 Along the way we make Scene.action obsolete, so it gets removed.

+## Step 18: Introduce alternative controls

+We want to be able to "Talk To" characters in the game, but that will require different controls from the navigation we've been using so far.
+So let's introduce the ability to change the controls based on actions.

+* demo.js - add a simple question/answer dialogue option.
+This is probably the wrong way to do it, but we'll work out the right way later
+* jgame.js - introduce a second set of controls, and support a "talk to" action which triggers a mode change on the scene so that it starts to issue Talk controls rather than Navigate controls